fluencelabs/nox/node/README.md

 - `0x4180fc65d613ba7e1a385181a219f1dbfe7bf11d` is an Ethereum account address that's used for publishing code
 - `--cluster_size 1` specifies number of nodes required to run this code.
 We ran single master node, so we specify 1 here.

-## How to check solver is running fine
+## How to check worker is running fine
-You can check solver's logs by issuing `docker logs 01_node0` (you may need to replace `01_node0` with the name of the solver container, see `docker ps`).
+You can check worker's logs by issuing `docker logs 01_node0` (you may need to replace `01_node0` with the name of the solver container, see `docker ps`).
 Look for `Commit: processTime=23 height=2`, `processTime` could be anything, you're looking for `height=2`.
 It can appear after some time, usually 10-60 seconds, depending on your hardware.

 ## Cleaning up
 - To clean up ALL docker containers, including volumes: `docker ps -a | awk '{print $1}' | xargs docker rm -f ; docker volume prune -f`